TalishGargg/quest/README.md

 Using a separate AWS account for production environments enhances security and provides a clear separation of duties between development and production environments.

 - **Cross-Account IAM Roles**: To manage access securely between development and production accounts, I would implement cross-account IAM roles, allowing for controlled access to necessary resources.

+# Note:
+There can also be a staging environment in a separate AWS account.
+This staging environment would serve as an intermediary step between development and production, allowing for testing in an environment that closely mirrors production without affecting live resources.

 ## Route 53 and DNS